Published on Nov 06, 2021 and last reviewed on Apr 04, 2023 - 5 min read

 Vitamin C is an essential nutrient for humans.
 Since L-gluconolactone oxidase is not produced by humans, it must be consumed.
 Therefore, a lack of dietary consumption has been a major contributor to vitamin C deficiency and its symptoms.
 Fresh fruits and veggies such as potatoes, spinach, broccoli, red peppers, and tomatoes, as well as grapefruits, oranges, lemons, and limes, naturally contain vitamin C. Fruits and vegetables account for up to 90 percent of vitamin C consumption.

 The most common cause of the deficiency has been a lack of exposure to these foods.
 Furthermore, because vitamin C is heat-sensitive, cooking or boiling traditionally removes the nutritious value.
-Leukocytes, endocrine glands, and other tissues contain only trace amounts of vitamin C. Leukocytes, adrenal glands, and the pituitary all contain trace amounts of vitamin C, but because the body does not store much of it, plasma concentration is mainly dependent on recent intake.
-The body stores 1500 milligrams of vitamin C in total, and once that amount drops to less than 350 mg, clinical signs of insufficiency appear.
+Leukocytes, endocrine glands, and other tissues contain only trace amounts of vitamin C. Although vitamin C is found in trace levels in leukocytes, adrenal glands, and the pituitary, the body fails to store much of it, therefore plasma concentration is mostly influenced by recent dietary intake.
+Overall, the body accumulates 1500 milligrams of vitamin C, and clinical signs of deficiency develop when that amount falls to fewer than 350 milligrams.

 Vitamin C insufficiency risk factors include: